Welcome to Country

 Can I get assistance travelling to and from camp?

-We will do our very best to assist you in getting to camp within the limitations of volunteer and vehicle availability.
+We will do our very best to assist you in getting to and from camp within the limitations of volunteer and vehicle availability.
 If you need help with transportation from the airport, city or a suburban train station then please let us know.
-Car-pooling amongst fellow campers is encouraged where possible and we are happy to help you co-ordinate this.
+Car-pooling amongst fellow campers is encouraged where possible and we are happy to help co-ordinate this.

 I don't play fiddle or cello - can I still attend?